koenderks/aRtsy/README.md

 #### Segments

-This type of artwork mimics the style of the well-known paintings by the Dutch artist [Piet Mondriaan](https://nl.wikipedia.org/wiki/Piet_Mondriaan).
+This type of artwork is inspired by the style of the well-known paintings by the Dutch artist [Piet Mondriaan](https://nl.wikipedia.org/wiki/Piet_Mondriaan).
 The position and direction of each line segment is determined randomly.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/segments/2021-08-07.png' width='270' height='270'>